menu

 Overview

 Newark Valley is a tiny village located in the state of New York.
 With a population of 912 people and just one neighborhood, Newark Valley is the 773rd largest community in New York.
-Newark Valley has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Newark Valley was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Newark Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Newark Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newark Valley is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Newark Valley who work in office and administrative support (15.58%), teaching (9.89%), and healthcare (8.63%).

 Also of interest is that Newark Valley has more people living here who work in computers and math than 95% of the places in the US.